-Restricted cash represents amount placed in an escrow account in relation to the potential earn-out payment which the Company will have to pay if PBMY achieves a cumulative total pre-tax profit for the years ended 30 June 2014 and 2015 of an amount equal to or more than A\$2,640,000 (see note 7).
-Deposits pledged represent bank balances of certain subsidiaries pledged as security to obtain bank guarantees.
+In 2015, the Group has restricted cash which represents amount placed in an escrow account in relation to the potential earn-out payment which the Company will have to pay if PBMY achieves a cumulative total pre-tax profit for the years ended 30 June 2014 and 2015 of an amount equal to or more than A\$2,640,000 (see Note 7).
+During the year, the target was met and the restricted cash was paid to the seller.

+Deposits pledged represent bank balances of a subsidiary pledged as security to obtain bank guarantees.